Ziothh/ntr/lib/README.md

 ```

 ### Generating routing types
-Altough the library works in a generic way without generating types,
+Altough the library works in a route agnostic way without generating types,
-its purpose is defeated by skipping this step.
+its purpose is kinda defeated by skipping this step.

 ```bash
 # Run the binary to generate the route types